heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 occurrences/etc.), to grayscale a JPEG/PNG binary file manipulating its pixel values, add metadata to existing TIFF files, etc.

-Multiple groups can choose the same processing and you can share your methodology and take inspiration from/help each other.
+Multiple groups can choose the same idea and you can share your methodology and take inspiration from/help each other.
 However, you are not allowed to plagiarize the code of another group.
 You will be penalized if you do so with 1 as the final grade.

 ## Objectives